 I did cheat.
 I ate that last hotdog I mentioned above, in 2014.
 I was in NYC for the second time, and it was my first visit to Coney Island.
 I felt it was my duty as a tourist.
 I felt I was owed it.
 I skipped the chili (what an arbitrary line to draw).
-And it was truly the best damn hotdog I’d ever had (it had a snap I’d never imagined a hotdog should have).
+And it was a great hotdog.

 Mid-way through, I realized it wasn’t worth it.
 Not one bite.
 Not one bit.

 “Whether we’re talking about fish species, pigs, or some other eaten animal, is such suffering the most important thing in the world?
 Obviously not.
 But that’s not the question.
 Is it more important than sushi, bacon, or chicken nuggets?
 That’s the question.”

 ― Jonathan Safran Foer, Eating Animals

 It was 2015 when Zach finally read Eating Animals.
 It was specifically the section on bycatch that changed his mind:

 “Imagine being served a plate of sushi.
 But this plate also holds all of the animals that were killed for your serving of sushi.
 The plate might have to be five feet across.”